optimizely/ruby-sdk/README.md

       ~~~~~~~~~~~~
       optimizely_instance = Optimizely::OptimizelyFactory.create_default_instance_with_sdk_key('put_your_sdk_key_here')

-  TThe `OptimizelyFactory` class also exposes a method to initialize the Optimizely instance with your `sdk_key` along with a default datafile.
+  The `OptimizelyFactory` class also exposes a method to initialize the Optimizely instance with your `sdk_key` along with a default datafile.
 This hard-coded datafile will be used initially before any update.

     optimizely_instance = Optimizely::OptimizelyFactory.create_default_instance_with_sdk_key_and_datafile('put_your_sdk_key_here', datafile)